 The first mention of beagles in English dates to about 1475, and the name may come from the French word begueule, meaning “open throat.”
 Henry VII kept small hounds called glove beagles due to their tiny size.
 Queen Elizabeth I kept a line of so-called 8-inch-tall pocket beagles that rode to the hunt in saddlebags.
 The modern lines were established in the 1830s, and America went bonkers for beagles around the turn of the 20th century.

-That’s certainly due to their savvy snouts and legendary trail toughness, but beagles may be about the smilingest dogs on the planet—as cheerful as any breed around.
+That’s certainly due to their savvy snouts and legendary trail toughness, but beagles may be about the smilingest hunting dog breeds on the planet—as cheerful as any breed around.
 They’re happy in the truck, in the kid’s room, and on the sofa.
 But happiest, perhaps, when turned into the woods and hell-bent after a hare.
 Just ask Bailey. —T.E.N.

 7. German Wirehaired Pointer

 It may be more stolid than stylish, but the German wirehaired is the gun dog you want by your side when a wing-tipped pheasant runs into a cattail marsh.
 I’ve seen wirehairs track cripples through mazes of cover and bird scent that leaves you shaking your head when the dog comes back with the bird held in his bearded mouth.